Financial planning tools and services to put you on the path to the future you want

 The advice from many retirement financial experts is pretty clear.
 To have a reasonably comfortable life in retirement, you need about $1 million saved.
 That’s the traditional guideline originated by financial planner, Bill Bengen, back in 1994, and one that’s still embraced today.

 But, let’s face it, most people simply don’t have anything close to a million dollars for retirement.

-The higher the household income, the more likely there is to be some retirement savings, according to the Federal Reserve report.
+The higher the household income, the more likely there is to have some retirement savings, according to the Federal Reserve report.
 In households with an annual income under $40k, savings goals are more likely to be for emergencies.
 But with incomes over $100k, retirement savings becomes more of a goal.

 Some people plan to continue working through retirement, which can help provide a better retirement lifestyle.
 Lower-income people report that it’s harder to get by, and saving is more than a little challenging.
 Only 42 percent have any savings at all, while 89 percent receive Social Security benefits.

-Here are some ideas for how to retire on Social Security alone:
+If it seems daunting, here are some ideas for how to retire on Social Security alone:

-Waiting means that your monthly payment will be bigger — giving you more money to spend.
+Waiting means that your monthly payment will be bigger, giving you more money to spend.

-If those benefits are tapped at younger than normal retirement age, they will be reduced based on the number of months you receive benefits before you reach your full retirement age.
+If those benefits are tapped at a younger than full retirement age, they will be reduced based on the number of months you receive benefits before you reach your full retirement age.
 For example, if your full retirement age is 66, the reduction of your benefits at age 62 is 25%; at age 63, it is about 20%; at age 64, it is about 13.3%; and at age 65, it is about 6.7%, according to data from the Social Security Administration.

-You’ve probably seen more than one episode of popular 1980s TV show, The Golden Girls.
+You’ve probably seen more than one episode of the popular 1980s TV show, The Golden Girls.
 They had a great idea.
 When you pool your resources in retirement, you can live a whole lot better.